NXT Stand & Deliver (2022): Preliminary matches

-In the third match, Imperium (Fabian Aichner and Marcel Barthel) defended the NXT Tag Team Championship against MSK (Wes Lee and Nash Carter) and The Creed Brothers (Brutus Creed and Julius Creed) in a triple threat tag team match.
+In the third match, Imperium (Fabian Aichner and Marcel Barthel) defended the NXT Tag Team Championship against MSK (Wes Lee and Nash Carter) and The Creed Brothers (Brutus Creed and Julius Creed) (accompanied by Malcolm Bivens and Ivy Nile) in a triple threat tag team match.
 In the end, Aichner and Barthel attempted a European Bomb on Carter, but Carter countered into a sunset bomb.
 Lee performed a top-rope Frankensteiner on Barthel, which sent him into a powerbomb by Carter to win the titles for MSK for a second time.

 In the fourth match, Mandy Rose defended the NXT Women's Championship against Cora Jade, Kay Lee Ray, and Io Shirai in a fatal four-way match.
 Before the match, Rose unveiled an updated design of the NXT Women's Championship belt, featuring the same overall design but now on a white leather strap and with multi-colors within the ridges of the center plate (matching the NXT 2.0 color scheme).
 At the beginning of the match, the challengers sent Rose out of the ring.
 Ray and Shirai performed simultaneous suicide dives on Rose and Jade, respectively.
 Shirai attempted a 619 on Ray, but Rose pulled her out of the ring.
 Rose performed a belly-to-belly suplex and a spinebuster on Jade for a nearfall.
 Rose performed a vertical suplex on Jade.
 Shirai performed a Moonsault on Ray.
 Back inside the ring, Shirai performed a 619 and a top rope Dropkick on Ray for a nearfall.
 Ray applied a Koji Clutch on Rose while Shirai applied a Texas Cloverleaf on Jade.
 Jade sent Shirai into Ray to break the submissions.
 Jade performed a Canadian Destroyer on Ray on the ring apron.
 Shirai performed a German Suplex on Rose for a nearfall.
 Shirai performed a top rope Spanish Fly suplex on Rose, but Jade performed a Senton on Shirai to break up the pin.
 In the closing moments, Jade performed a Running Knee, Sliced Bread, and a modified Paydirt on Rose for a nearfall.
 Ray performed a KLR bomb on Jade, but Shirai shoved Ray off the top rope.
 Shirai then performed a Moonsault on Jade but as she attempted a pin, Rose performed a Bicycle Knee on Shirai to retain the title.

 In the penultimate match, Gunther faced LA Knight.
-In the end, Gunther performed a Powerbomb on Knight to win the match.
+In the climax, as Knight was on the top turnbuckle, Gunther chopped him off and into the ring.
+Gunther followed up with a top-rope splash and a Powerbomb on Knight to win the match.
+This would also be Knight's final NXT appearance.